A Step-By-Step Guide to Google Tag Manager Development & Testing

 2. Create a Google Tag Manager Tag Plan:

-If you don’t already have a tag plan you need to create one now so that you can document your Google Tag Manager set up and the changes you make going forward.
+If you don’t already have a tag plan you need to create one now.
+Document your Google Tag Manager set up and the changes you make going forward.
 Documenting your Google Tag Manager set up and tags helps you keep a record of your progress and is vital for when staff turnover and promotions result in analysts moving onto other jobs and organisations.

 Create a tab for the following:

-- The testing GTM tab is where I keep notes of tools I use and any tips for debugging GTM.
+- keep notes of tools I use and any tips for debugging GTM.

 Creating a tag plan also encourages you to review existing tags when implementing changes to your Google Tag Manager container.
-It means that we don’t have to rely on our imperfect memory for justifying why a tag or other change was implemented if we need to review a tag in the future.
+It means that we don’t have to rely on our imperfect memory for justifying why a tag or other change was made.

 3. Account Permissions for Google Tag Manager: